tevslin/Starlink-Statuspage-Clients/README.md

 double click "unschedulestarlinkstatus.exe" in the \StarlinksScripts folder.

 ### rescheduling the client
-left click "schedulestarlinkstatus.exe" in the \StarlinkScripts folder and run it `aAs Administrator'.
+left click "schedulestarlinkstatus.exe" in the \StarlinkScripts folder and run it `As Administrator'.

 ## Uninstalling